 Instilling Perseverance in Children by Leah Davies, M.Ed.
 By Leah Davies, M.Ed.
 Perseverance means having the self-discipline to continue a task in spite of being confronted with difficulties.
 Albert Einstein said, “It’s not that I'm so smart, it’s just that I stay with problems longer.”
 The following are classroom activities that promote perseverance: 1.
 Lead a discussion on what perseverance means and does not mean.

+Three Things they Probably Didn’t Teach you at Business School — amandablesing.com 2.
+Undertake some failure practice Who knew that practicing failure could be so helpful?
 The Secret to Raising Smart Kids A brilliant student, Jonathan sailed through grade school.
 He completed his assignments easily and routinely earned As.
 Jonathan puzzled over why some of his classmates struggled, and his parents told him he had a special gift.
 In the seventh grade, however, Jonathan suddenly lost interest in school, refusing to do homework or study for tests.
 As a consequence, his grades plummeted.